 - Integrating culturally responsive and anti-racist approaches as a classroom leader

-Carter Jackson's is an Associate Professor of Africana Studies at Wellesley College.
+Professor Kellie Cherie Carter Jackson is an Associate Professor of Africana Studies at Wellesley College.
 Her research focuses on slavery and the abolitionists, violence as a political discourse, historical film, and black women’s history.

-Professor Yohuru Williams, Distinguished University Chair and Professor of History and Founding Director of the Racial Justice Initiative at the University of St. Thomas.
+Professor Yohuru Williams is Distinguished University Chair and Professor of History and Founding Director of the Racial Justice Initiative at the University of St. Thomas.
+His research interests include African American history, civil rights, Black Power movements, African-American constitutional and legal history, and social studies pedagogy.

 Summer Seminar Activities